Back to scanning guides

 -f FILEScan one file.

 -m, --metadata-probeOpt in to bounded metadata-only probe evidence such as classified strings.
+Use this for Miasma and other supply-chain incident-response scans.
 Default scans keep this generic probe disabled.

--jWrite PREFIX.json plus a live PREFIX.jsonl sidecar in addition to text output.
+-jWrite a live PREFIX.jsonl sidecar in addition to text output.
+This is the preferred Windows PowerShell path because the collector writes UTF-8 JSONL itself.

 -N, --no-file-hashSkip default SHA-256 file hash enrichment.